-When it comes to location, the highest average paycheck ($100K annually) can be spotted in Norfolk; Staunton (around $77K), Richmond (about $64K), and Fairfax ($63K) are the next top-paying cities.
-Bristol ranks low on the pay scale — at approximately $45K, it is one of the lowest-paid cities.
+When it comes to location, the highest average paycheck (approximately $102K annually) can be spotted in Norfolk, Va.; Richmond, Va. (around $64K), Fairfax, Va. (about $63K), and Staunton, Va. ($60K) are the next top-paying cities.
+Those interested in increasing earning potential should avoid the city of Lynchburg, Va. — at $49K, salaries are some of the lowest in the country.

 Years of Experience